hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ---

 ## Personal observations
-Everything that is particular about the environment and does not fit into the pre-defined categories mentioned so far.
+*Everything that is particular about the environment and does not fit into the pre-defined categories mentioned so far.*

+Eclipse is highly depending on the implemented liveness-features of the underlying VM.

+During presentation: Immutable past was surprising (adding field with value = 1 was printed 0)

 ## Style Template
 - Denote headings with #